mitsuhiko/lucumr/2020/4/9/tcn-contact-tracing.rst

 What makes application based contact tracing very interesting is that they take advantage of working on top of a widely deployed piece of hardware: smart phones.
 Specifically smartphones which support Bluetooth low energy (BLE).
-If you hold an Airpod case close to your iPhone you will notice that something happens on your screen.
+If you hold an AirPods case close to your iPhone you will notice that something happens on your screen.
 BLE is what enables that.

 The downside of this is that BLE comes with some restrictions.
 The two